Ramasamy Palanisamy: Political career

 Ramasamy is active as an activist who fights for the fate of minorities in Sri Lanka and Acheh Merdeka.
-The two parties involved in Acheh finally agreed to sign a peace agreement on August 5, 2005.
-On 26 August 2005 he was fired from UKM for no reason.
-Afterwards he taught in Germany and Singapore and began to engage in DAP activities.
+The two parties involved in Acheh finally agreed to sign a peace agreement on 5 August 2005.
+On 26 August 2005, he was fired from Universiti Kebangsaan Malaysia (UKM) for no reason.
+Afterwards he taught in Germany and Singapore and began to engage in Democratic Action Party (DAP) activities.

 Started joining DAP officially in September 2005.
 Writing several books and many articles in local and international journals.
 He defeated former Chief Minister of Penang Tan Sri Koh Tsu Koon for the Batu Kawan parliamentary constituency in the 2008 general election.
-He is also Penang State Assemblyman N16 Perai.
-In 2008, the BN government fell to PR as DAP had won 19 seats, PKR 9 seats and PAS only 1 seat.
+He was also Penang State Assemblyman N16 Perai.
+In 2008, the Barisan Nasional (BN) government fell to Pakatan Rakyat (PR) as DAP had won 19 seats, People's Justice Party (PKR) 9 seats and Malaysian Islamic Party (PAS) only 1 seat.
 He was appointed Deputy Chief Minister II of Penang and was the first Indian to be elected to the post.

-In the exco of the Penang government, he is responsible for state economic planning, education and human resources, science, technology and innovation.
+In the exco of the Penang government, he was responsible for state economic planning, education and human resources, science, technology and innovation.

+After being dropped as candidate to defend his Perai seat for the 2023 Penang state election, Ramasamy quit DAP on 10 August 2023, citing the actions of certain party leaders as the reason of his party resignation.

 Controversies

 Zakir Naik

 On 10 April 2016, P Ramasamy, called prominent Islamic preacher Dr. Zakir Naik as "satan", he wrote in his Facebook post "Let us get ‘satan’ Zakir Naik out of this country!".

-After severe backlash he removed his posting, apologized and said sorry for causing uneasiness and unhappiness among Muslims in Malaysia.
+On 2 November 2023, the High Court has ordered P Ramasamy to pay RM 1.5 Million in libel to Zakir Naik as the judgement for the same case.